floresbakker/OntoArchimate/README.md

 ## Example #1: Basic Archimate model with three elements and two relationships:

 ```
-There are three Archimate elements, involving a Business Actor, a Business Role, and a Business Object.
+In this example there are three Archimate elements, involving a Business Actor, a Business Role, and a Business Object.
 There are two relationships.
 The first relationship is an Assignment from the Business Actor to the Business Role, representing the assignment of a role to the actor.
 The second relationship is an Association from the Business Object to the Assignment Relationship.
 This means the Business Object is associated with the business actor's role assignment.
 For instance, when there is a contract stipulating the conditions of the actor's role assignment.
 ```

 ![Example #1](/Examples/ArchimateExample1.JPG)